-Joseph E. Pierle, Chief Executive Officer
+Joseph E. Pierle, MPA, Chief Executive Officer

 Joseph E. Pierle, MPA, is a native Missourian.
-He was appointed chief executive officer of the Missouri Primary Care Association in April 1999.
+He was appointed Chief Executive Officer of the Missouri Primary Care Association in April 1999.
 The Association serves as a voice for the medically underserved and represents Missouri’s community health centers, or FQHCs.
 Prior to this appointment, he worked for United States Senator Christopher S. Bond in Washington D.C., serving as an advisor on issues concerning health, children, the elderly, and veterans.

 Mr. Pierle has shared his experience as a member of the National Advisory Committee on the National Health Service Corps, Missouri HITECH Advisory Board, Community Advisory Council to the Missouri Foundation for Health, and as a board member of the National Association of Community Health Centers.
 For six years, he served as board chair of the Central Missouri Division of the March of Dimes.
 Currently, he is a member of Missouri MOHealthNet (Medicaid) Oversight Committee, Community Advisory Board to the UMKC School of Dentistry, and Missouri School of Dentistry & Oral Health (MOSDOH) Council.